What is e-waste?

 Your e-waste obligations

-Solar panels must be taken to a facility with Environment Protection Authority (EPA) authorisation to sort, store or recover waste, or for e-waste processors accepting more than 500 tonnes per annum.
+Solar panels must be recycled at a facility with Environment Protection Authority (EPA) authorisation to sort, store or recover specified e-waste.

-The handling, storage and reprocessing of solar PV and other types of e-waste is regulated under the Environment Protection Regulations 2021 by the Environment Protection Authority Victoria (EPA).
+The handling, storage and reprocessing of e-waste is regulated under the Environment Protection Regulations 2021 by the Environment Protection Authority Victoria (EPA).
+Installers should make themselves aware of requirements for the storing and transport of e-waste to recycling facilities.

 See the EPA website for more information about priority waste and permissions.